marcusschiesser/llamaindex-workflow-starter/README.md

 - **Source** – Retrieved document sources with citations
 - **Suggestion** – Follow-up question suggestions

-Learn more about message parts in the [Chat UI documentation](https://github.com/run-llama/chat-ui/blob/main/docs/chat-ui/parts.mdx).
+Learn more about message parts and how to render custom parts in the [Chat UI documentation](https://github.com/run-llama/chat-ui/blob/main/docs/chat-ui/parts.mdx).

 ### Model Configuration